2019-2020 YAP season will be announced in September.

-FIAF’s Young Audience Program is an education outreach initiative that offers school groups the opportunity to attend events selected for their artistic excellence and connection to French and Francophone cultures.
-FIAF provides a study guide for each event and invites groups to participate in a post-performance discussion with the artists.
+FIAF’s Young Audience Program (YAP) is an education outreach initiative that offers school groups the unique opportunity to attend events selected for their artistic excellence and connection to French and Francophone cultures.
+The program is open to all students, French and non-French speakers from K to 12th grade.
+The events are for school groups only and require advance reservation.

 MacArthur Genius Grant recipient Okwui Okpokwasili tells the story of a young black girl who summons her inner strength to revolt against imposed beauty standards to wear her hair naturally.
 Adaku’s Revolt is a captivating examination of gender, culture and freedom.